willJOIN/uni-exercises--sequential-structures-3/README.md

 # Enunciado do exercício 3:
-- Faça um Programa que peça dois números e imprima a soma.
+- Faça um programa que peça dois números e imprima a soma.